Breword/tmux/Modifier-Keys.md

-Terminals support three modifier keys: `Ctrl`, `Meta` (usually `Alt` on modern keyboards) and `Shift`, but which keys support which modifiers and how they are passed to given varies between terminals.
-This document gives an overview of how these keys work and some help on how to configure them.
+Terminals support three modifier keys: `Ctrl`, `Meta` (usually `Alt` on modern keyboards) and `Shift`, but which keys support which modifiers and how they are represented to tmux varies between terminals.
+This document gives an overview of how these keys work and some help on how to troubleshoot them.

 ### What terminal keys look like